Clem's Baseball home

 CINEMA: Sportsman's Park was featured in the classic movie Pride of the Yankees (1942), starring Gary Cooper as Lou Gehrig.
 There were fake outfield backdrops in the action scenes, suggesting that these scenes were filmed elsewhere.

-In 1951 the Browns franchise was purchased by maverick baseball promoter Bill Veeck, the pronunciation of which is specified by his autobiography, entitled Veeck -- As In Wreck.
-(My dad still has a copy of it.)
-Veeck failed to revitalize the dreary team, however, and sold it to Baltimore investors after the 1953 season.
-In 1954 the team began playing under a new name: The Orioles!
+In 1951 the St. Louis Browns franchise was purchased by maverick baseball promoter Bill Veeck, the pronunciation of which is specified by his autobiography, entitled Veeck -- As In Wreck.
+(My dad once had a copy of it.)
+Veeck failed to revitalize the dreary team, however, and he sold it to Baltimore investors after the 1953 season.
+In 1954 the team began playing under a new name (the Orioles) at a new home: Memorial Stadium.

-I remember the bitter World Series defeat (4 games to 3) the Yankees suffered at Busch Stadium in 1964.
-The Cardinals moved into the beautiful "New" Busch Stadium located in downtown St. Louis only two years later, and the old "Busch Stadium" was demolished soon thereafter.
+I remember the World Series defeat (4 games to 3) the Yankees suffered at Busch Stadium in 1964, just two years before the Cardinals likewise departed.
+Just as they had arrived in the middle of a season (in 1920), their final game here was on May 8, 1966.
+The Cardinals then moved into the beautiful "New" Busch Stadium, located in downtown St. Louis, and the old "Busch Stadium" was demolished soon thereafter.

-WEB LINKS: The St. Louis Browns Fan Club, photographs by Bernard M. Waxman
+WEB LINKS: The St. Louis Browns Fan Club (defunct), photographs by Bernard M. Waxman (also defunct)

 FAN TIP: Charles R. Dodds